SchneeWelt/FileCreator/README.md

 So there are this two different arguments "-f" and "-d" in the moment you only can use one of them at the same time.

-- new -
+- new

-In the last couple of days i worked a lot on this program.
-Therefore, there are now a lot of new functions.
+In the last couple of days I spend a lot time working on this program.
+Therefore, there are now a lot of new features.
 I am also planning to add a better gui soon.
 In the following the latest readMe file and how to use the program.

+I recomend creating a bat file (on windows) for running the jar file automatically.
+Mine looks like this: cd ""path to where the bat file is located"" java -jar "path to where the jar is located/FileCreator.jar"

+If there are no arguments entered when running the jar, than the program will ask for them in a gui.

 input syntax:
 first param (param 0) = TypeName (type name)